ibm-cloud-docs/cloud-databases/ha-dr.md

 You can consult your {{site.data.keyword.databases-for}} documentation for more details on how your specific database replicates data among each of its members.

-In addition to the high-availability configuration, your data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform and stored in [cross-region Cloud Object Storage buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).
+In addition to the high-availability configuration, for deployments in IBM Cloud Multi-Zone Regions, your data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform and stored in [cross-region Cloud Object Storage buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).
+For most IBM Cloud Single-Zone Regions, your data is backup locally in [Single Zone Cloud Object Storage buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-zonee).

 If a complete region failure occurs, the database servers in the region might not be accessible, but the backup data remains available.
 You can initiate a restore from these backups into an available region from the service management console.
 Consult your {{site.data.keyword.databases-for}} backups page for more details.